The United States gets a new kind of atlas

 The next time a bill mandating funding for infrastructure and building projects comes along—perhaps through a Green New Deal—Fleming and his colleagues at University of Pennsylvania’s Ian McHarg Center for Urbanism + Ecology want to be ready, with project proposals that could help decarbonize the building and energy industries well underway.

 The Green New Deal, a policy framework proposed in early 2019 by Representative Alexandria Ocasio-Cortez and Senator Ed Marke, aims to decarbonize the entire American economy and put millions of people to work on green energy and building projects.
-And it will rely heavily on architects and designers to bring about those goals, since the building industry is responsible for roughly 40% of all greenhouse gas emissions annually—a project that will take years of deep research and design work to realize.
+And it will rely heavily on designers to bring about those goals, since the building industry is responsible for roughly 40% of all greenhouse gas emissions annually—a project that will take years of deep research and design work to realize.

-The McHarg Center has emerged as a hub for thinking on the Green New Deal: In the fall, the center hosted a symposium called “Designing a Green New Deal” featuring architects and scientists in conversation with people such as writer Naomi Klein and policy lead Rhiana Gunn-Wright.
+The McHarg Center has emerged as a hub for thinking on the Green New Deal: In the fall, the center hosted a symposium called “Designing a Green New Deal” featuring landscape architects and scientists in conversation with people such as writer Naomi Klein and policy lead Rhiana Gunn-Wright.
 In November, it released a series of briefs alongside Data for Progress in support of Sanders’s and Ocasio-Cortez’s Green New Deal for Public Housing proposal.
-This month, Fleming, who directs the center, is wrapping up his first architecture studio focused on the Green New Deal at Penn’s design school (a second studio is planned for the spring).
+This month, Fleming, who directs the center, is wrapping up his first landscape architecture studio focused on the Green New Deal at Penn’s design school (a second studio is planned for the spring).

 This week, the center published a freely accessible body of research years in the making: The 2100 Project, An Atlas for the Green New Deal.
 It’s the work of a team of current students, graduate students, and professors at the school, and it serves as more than just an archive: It’s an atlas that anyone can use to understand the statistical realities of climate change in America, and what it will take to stop it.